Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 ##### Web Attribution Enrichment Plugin

-You need to download webAtributionPlugin.
-Add add the plugin before call init method.
+You need to download `plugin-web-attribution-browser` package and add the `webAttributionPlugin` before call init method.
 Learn More about [Web Attribution Plugin](../marketing-analytics-browser/#web-attribution)

 === "npm"